Postgenderism: Postgenderism in humanist and socialist theory

 Postgenderism can overlap with discussions of gender in humanism, namely about how humanist attitudes toward gender can promote unequal gender binaries.
-Discussions of these ideas include how anthropocentrism defines essentialist qualities of humanity that are put upon gender—informing hierarchal social structures, like the patriarchy, that subjugate and dominate whoever becomes "non-human" within those hierarchies.
+Discussions of these ideas include how anthropocentrism defines essentialist qualities of humanity that are imposed on gender—thereby informing hierarchical social structures, such as the patriarchy, that subjugate and dominate whoever becomes "non-human" within those hierarchies.
 For postgenderists, or posthumanists discussing gender, this can mean breaking down the boundaries around what defines humanity by encouraging connections with nature and machines and expanding the possibilities for human identities by deprioritizing "natural" notions of gender through technological principles within gender movements, like xenofeminism and "object-oriented feminisms."

 Donna Haraway's "The Cyborg Manifesto" creates a socialist and posthuman basis for dismantling social hierarchies, namely through "the utopian tradition of imagining a world without gender."
 Haraway discusses how her theoretical figure of the "cyborg" occupies a postgender world that is independent and illegitimate from Western structures of patriarchal domination and how modern technology can make that figure a social reality.
 For postgender feminists, this involves manipulating forms of technology that shape binary control over gender — like biotechnology, immunology, and communication systems — to restructure or "recode" those narratives.
-Moreover, Haraway's definitions, like her "informatics of domination," navigate social theories regarding gender, sexual bodies, and reproduction towards the virtual and technological to eliminate "organic" notions of essential social inequalities within gender and sex, which extending towards race and class, addressing intersectionality in postgenderism.
+Moreover, Haraway's definitions, like her "informatics of domination," navigate social theories regarding gender, sexual bodies, and reproduction towards the virtual and technological to eliminate "organic" notions of essential social inequalities within gender and sex, which extend towards race and class, addressing intersectionality in postgenderism.